 On the territory of the Dormition Monastery there is another cathedral that has been preserved from the XII century.
 Such proximity of the two monuments of that time makes Staraya Ladoga unique place in the North-West of Russia.

 Karelia tourism and Karelia travel

 Karelia region and Karelian heritage "Terra incognita" - so called Karelia Nicholas Roerich, who discovered this land in the early twentieth century and created here more than two hundred paintings.
 Karelia, after a hundred years,...
 Read More

 "Teriberka.
 New Life!" festival A small village Teriberka in Russia on the shore of the Barents Sea became known to the whole world after the release of Zvyagintsev's Leviathan movie.
-Leviathan movie show a...
+Leviathan movie show a sad symbol...
 Read More

 Russia travel advice – Kuthiny bahty in Kamchatka Almost at the very south of Kamchatka near the Kuril Lake there is an interesting geological attraction with an unusual name “Kuthiny bahty.”
 This strange name comes...
 Read More